 Miami Beach, Florida

-Miami is easily one of the coolest and most beautiful cities in the country and world.
-There's a reason so many people flock to it in the winter months, too.
-It's basically the perfect balance between a laid-back, fun tropical locale and a bustling urban metropolis, especially if you stay in Miami's South Beach area.
+Miami is easily one of the coolest and most beautiful cities in the country.
+There's a reason so many people flock there in the winter months, too.
+It's basically the perfect balance between a laid-back, fun tropical locale and a bustling urban metropolis—especially if you stay in Miami's South Beach area.